Chling77/MUSA508-CitiBike-Re-balancing/README.md

 # MUSA508-CitiBike-Re-balancing
-## Multiple predictive models for real-time train delay predictions up to 3 hours in advance, integrating spatial autocorrelation, serial, and time lag effects.
+## Predicting space/time demand for bike share pickups in New York City.

 Bike share is a dock-based sharing system, which is also a sustainable and convenient transportation option.
 The system can provide access to bikes for short-term use, ranging from several minutes to hours.
 However, the most difficult operational problems is the need to re-balance bikes across the network.
 As bike share is not useful if a dock has no bikes to pick up, nor if there are no opening docking spaces to deposit.
 Therefore, the re-balancing is the practice of anticipating bike share demand for all docks at all times and manually redistributing bikes to ensure a bike or a docking space is available when needed.